Body

 - Category: Please review and consider the categories carefully, as they are different for faculty and staff.
 Multiple categories can be selected as appropriate.

 - Staff: University/Division goals are those goals that you are pursuing specifically to support a department, division, or University goal.
 Development goals are more personal - goals that are specific to your ability to grow in your role or next opportunity.
+Please be mindful of any goal categories specifically marked for Faculty.

 - Faculty: Goals are to be categorized by the topics reflected in the Faculty Handbook - teaching, research/scholarship, service, and leadership.
 You may also select either category from the staff list (development or University/Division goals), however annual reviews will focus on the areas outlined in the Faculty Handbook.
 Please speak with your Chair or Dean with any questions about how to categorize your goals.